talha915/Gen-AI-Dice-Final-project/README.md

 ## Project Overview

-This project allows users to ask questions in natural language about used cars.
-The system determines whether the query is **relevant to the database** or should be handled via a **knowledge base**.
-It supports:
+This project allows users to ask natural language questions about car data (or other datasets).
+The system decides if the query should go to:

-- Translating natural language queries into SQL
-- Executing queries on a SQLite database
-- Generating human-readable, executive-friendly summaries
-- Rewriting queries for better results
-- Handling irrelevant queries via a fallback or knowledge base

-The frontend is built using **Streamlit**, while the backend leverages **LangGraph** and **LangChain Groq LLMs** for decision-making and SQL generation.
+- **Database Agent** (SQLite DB)
+- **Knowledge Base Agent** (ChromaDB vector store)

+It then returns structured, human-readable summaries.

 ---

 ## Features

-- **Database Querying**
+### FastAPI Backend

+- **`/ingestion-pipeline`**: Ingest documents into Chroma vector database
+- **`/chatbot`**: Query the knowledge base or database via REST API
+- **`/test`**: Health check endpoint

+### Streamlit Frontend

+- Chat interface for asking database and KB questions
+- Sidebar for uploading files and monitoring upload progress
+- Maintains session state with chat history

+### Database Agent

-  - Converts natural language queries to SQL
+- Converts natural language questions to SQL
-  - Executes SQL queries on a SQLite database
+- Executes queries on SQLite database (e.g., `used_cars.db` or `customer_complaints.db`)
+- Returns structured, human-readable summaries
-  - Automatic query rewriting in case of errors
+- Handles query rewriting if errors occur

-- **Knowledge Base Support**
-  - Queries answered from a RAG-based knowledge base if DB is irrelevant

-- **Fallback and Error Handling**
+### Knowledge Base Agent

+- Uses **Chroma vector store** with embeddings from HuggingFace
+- Answers questions based on uploaded documents
-  - Provides fallback messages for irrelevant or unanswerable queries
+- Provides fallback responses for irrelevant or unanswerable queries
-  - Limits maximum retry attempts

-- **Human-Readable Summaries**
-  - Converts raw SQL results into concise, readable answers

-- **Frontend**
-  - Streamlit interface for easy user interaction
+### Routing Agent

+- Determines whether a question should be answered by **Database Agent** or **Knowledge Base Agent**
+- Integrates with LangGraph workflow to handle conditional paths

 ---